AI-Native Development

 consumed before any computational work begins for agents with two dozen tools.
 Context window bloat is a real constraint.

 MCP addresses this through progressive disclosure.
 Instead of loading every available tool definition upfront, the architecture allows agents to discover capabilities on demand.
 Code execution patterns let intermediate data remain isolated within execution environments rather than passing through the context window.
-One enterprise deployment reduced token consumption from 150,000 to 2,000 for a complex workflow, a 98.7% reduction.
+One enterprise deployment — a Block team running a multi-step workflow across 6 internal tools — reduced token consumption from roughly 150,000 to about 2,000.
+Roughly a 98% reduction.

-The lesson is clear.
-The bottleneck for AI agents is not model capability.
-It is context curation.
-MCP provides the infrastructure for delivering the right context at the right time.
+The bottleneck for AI agents isn't model capability.
+It's context curation.
+MCP provides the plumbing for delivering the right context at the right time.

 Where 4ge Fits